-For each slip event, we quantify its effective aging rate $B_a \equiv \Delta \mu_a / \ln(T_a)$.
-In \cref{fig:SI:B_distri} we plot the corresponding probability distributions, $P(B_a)$, for each layer $a$ and for different values of $n$ .
-As shown in \cref{fig:6a}, the width of the distributions increases significantly with $n$, while the average value remains mostly unchanged.
+For each detected slip event, we measure its stick-slip amplitude $\Delta \mu_a$ (\cref{eq:mu_a}), the waiting time since the last slip on the same interface $T_a$ and its effective aging rate $B_a = \Delta \mu_a / \ln(T_a / T_0)$.
+In \cref{fig:SI:B_distri} we plot the corresponding probability distributions, $P(\Delta\mu_a)$, $P(T_a)$, and $P(B_a)$, for each layer $a$ and for different values of $n$ .